-The bill would require the Attorney General to establish policies and procedures for reporting non-notified transactions.
-The bill would define "non-notified transactions" as any transaction involving foreign investment that is not voluntarily submitted to CFIUS for review.
+The bill would require the Attorney General to establish policies and procedures for reporting non-notified transactions to the Attorney General.
+The bill would define non-notified transactions as any transaction involving foreign investment that is not voluntarily submitted to Committee on Foreign Investment in the United States (CFIUS) for review.

-The Attorney General would be required to investigate any suspected violation of the Act.
-The Attorney General would be allowed to commence an action in a court of competent jurisdiction to enforce the Act.
+The Attorney General would be required to investigate any reports the Attorney General reasonably suspects constitutes a violation of the Act.
+Upon finding that a violation occurred, the Attorney General would be allowed to commence an action in a court of competent jurisdiction to enforce the Act.

 In any such action, the Attorney General could seek:

-- A court order directing the defendant's divestiture of the real property; - Injunctive relief; - Civil forfeiture of the defendant's interest in the real property; and - Reasonable attorney fees and court costs.
+- A court order directing the defendant's divestiture of the real property; - Injunctive relief;

+- Civil forfeiture of the defendant's interest in the real property; and - Reasonable attorney fees and court costs.